liteart/docker-suitecrm/Readme.md

 This project only prepares the existing SuiteCRM version for a easy to use Docker Development Image.
 This image is **not intended for production use!**

+## Image on Dockerhub

+All Images are public available on [Dockerhub](https://hub.docker.com/r/bertschiweb/suitecrm/).
+Image tags rely on the SuiteCRM release naming convention.
+To get a specific release pull the image as following:

+ `docker pull bertschiweb/suitecrm:<SuiteCRM-Release>`

+Proper Versions for example:
+- 7.7.6
+- 7.6.8

+For a list of all available Versions please see [Dockerhub Tags](https://hub.docker.com/r/bertschiweb/suitecrm/tags/)

 ## Setup

 Best use this image with the official docker-mysql image.
 This has been tested and just works.